Inferara/inference-language-spec/README.md

 # Inference programming language specification

-Inference is a domain-specific programming language designed to enable Web3 developers to formulate properties of the native application algorithms in a familiar format similar to how unit tests are written.
+Inference is a domain-specific programming language designed by [Inferara](https://inferara.com) to enable Web3 developers to formulate properties of the native application algorithms in a familiar format similar to how unit tests are written.

 Inference allows formal proof of the correctness of the specified properties to be received in an automated way.